adamhrv/vframe/docs/cvat.md

+*This module is still under development.
+Code is subject to major changes.*

 # CVAT Guide

-*This feature is still under development.
-Syntax and features are subject to major changes.*

 Use CVAT for annotating videos and images.
 Use VFRAME to generate annotations for CVAT.